Juliet of the Spirits

 Juliet of the Spirits (Giulietta degli spiriti) is a 1965 fantasy comedy-drama film directed by Federico Fellini and starring Giulietta Masina, Sandra Milo, Mario Pisu, Valentina Cortese, and Valeska Gert.
 The film is about the visions, memories, and mysticism that help a middle-aged woman find the strength to leave her philandering husband.
-The film uses "caricatural types and dream situations to represent a psychic landscape."
-It was Fellini's first feature-length color film, but followed his use of color in "The Temptation of Doctor Antonio" episode in the portmanteau film Boccaccio '70 (1962).
+The film uses "caricatural types and dream situations to represent a psychic landscape".
+It was Fellini's first feature-length color film, but followed his use of color in "The Temptation of Doctor Antonio" episode in the portmanteau film, Boccaccio '70 (1962).

-The film was shown in competition at the 26th Venice International Film Festival, and received Academy Award nominations for Best Costume Design and Best Set Decoration.
+The film was shown in competition at the 26th Venice International Film Festival; and received Academy Award nominations for Best Costume Design and Best Set Decoration.
 It won the 1966 Golden Globe Award for Best Foreign Language Film, and Giulietta Masina won a David di Donatello for her performance.
 Woody Allen loosely remade it with his 1990 film Alice.

 Plot

-Giulietta Boldrini, an upper-class housewife, attempts to deal with her mundane life and philandering, oppressive husband, Giorgio, by exploring the odd lifestyle of a glamorous neighbour, Suzy, and through dreams, visions and fantasies.
+Giulietta Boldrini, an upper-class housewife, attempts to deal with her mundane life and philandering, oppressive husband, Giorgio, by exploring the odd lifestyle of a glamorous neighbour, Suzy, as well as through dreams, visions and fantasies.
 As she taps into her desires (and her demons) she slowly gains greater self-awareness, leading to independence, although, according to Masina (Fellini's wife), the ending's meaning is debatable.

 Cast

 Production

 Juliet of the Spirits was shot on location in Fregene, and at Safa-Palatino and Cinecittà Studios in Rome.

 Fellini's longtime musical collaborator Nino Rota composed the soundtrack.
 Until his death in 1979, Rota wrote the music for every Fellini film except his directorial debut, Variety Lights.
 The music in Juliet of the Spirits contains circus themes, as in Fellini's 8½, and also uses organ, cocktail piano, guitar, saxophones, and voices without words to convey Juliet's shifts in feeling.
-The soundtrack was mentioned in a profile of actor Steve Buscemi, which notes that "a Victrola sits in [Buscemi's] dining room, with the theme music for 'Juliet of the Spirits' permanently on its turntable."